Wondering what side dishes to serve with steak to have a true restaurant experience at home?

 Mix butter, shallots, sugar, and vinegar together in a pan, fry the shallots, and toss in your beans.

-This flavorful dish brings a sense of gourmet elevation to your meal, while still being super simple and easy to whip up.
+This flavorful side dish brings a sense of gourmet elevation to your meal, while still being super simple and ready in minutes.

 If you’re grilling up your steaks on a hot summer day, this cold salad will be a welcome refreshment.

-It will add a touch of elegance to your meal and cool off your guests in between bites of steaming meat.
+It will add a touch of elegance to your grilled steak and cool off your guests in between bites of steaming meat.

 12. Corn on the Cob